15 Philadelphia Nicknames You Should Know

 The Athens of America

-Some of Philadelphia's initial architecture was also inspired by Greek design, and the name Philadelphia is a combination of two Greek words.
 Even today, the city has many cultural and educational institutions, from galleries and museums to well-regarded universities.
-For similar reasons, this is also a nickname for Boston.
+Boston also claims this nickname for similar reasons.

 The Birthplace of America

-Due to its significant role in the founding of the United States, Philadelphia is often referred to as the Birthplace of America.
-During the American Revolution, the Founding Fathers met in the city frequently to discuss the new nation of the United States.
+Philadelphia played a central role in the founding of the United States, which is how it earned this nickname.
+The Founding Fathers met in the city frequently to discuss the direction of the new nation.

 The City of Brotherly Love